alban-read/M1-MICRO-FORTH/M1MicroForth.md

 **LSP^**

-Only really useful during startup to point the locals stack pointer at some HEAP.
+Only really useful during startup to point the locals stack pointer at some HEAP storage.

 **MOD**